acathers/acathers.github.io/essays/coding-standards.md

 ```

 You can most likely discern what the above line does, but could you imagine if thousands of lines in a source code did odd and unreadable things like this?

+<h2>What are coding standards?</h2>

+Everyone might have their own slightly different definition of what coding standards are, but for the majority they are a guideline that we follow to write code.
+It can be something simple from how many characters per line, how you
+format your braces, to avoidance and use of certain design patterns.
+Their purpose is to make it easier to maintain, update, and share your code with others.
+It can also make your life easier while programming.
+If you consistently
+follow a coding standard, when you make errors they might jump out at you more.
+They probably won't help with logic errors, but they can definitely cut down on syntax errors.